BenthicSubstrateMapping/PyHum/README.md

 ### Support

 This is a new project written and maintained by Daniel Buscombe.
-Thus far extensive testing has not been possible so bugs are expected.
+Bugs are expected - please report them, I will fix them quickly.
+Feedback and suggestions for improvements are *very* welcome

 Please download, try, report bugs, fork, modify, evaluate, discuss, collaborate.
 Please address all suggestions, comments and queries to: dbuscombe@usgs.gov.
 Thanks for stopping by!